 These days, the only real problem I have with flying is takeoff.
 Landing is fine, being in the air is fine, but takeoff always gets me.
 (In the air, you don’t really realize you’re going 500 mph because you don’t have the ground as a reference point.
 On takeoff, you can see exactly how fast you’re going and you can feel yourself pulling against gravity, and I think that’s what bothers me.
 It’s a physical reminder of the forces involved and I don’t like to think about it.)
 Turbulence used to really bother me until someone I sat next to once said, “Imagine a stick bobbing in a river.
 It’s not comfortable, but it’s safe because it’s behind held up by water.
 Water has mass, and so does air.
 We’re floating on top of a choppy current, but we’re being held up by the air in much the same way.”
 That really helped.

-Until I got my head straight re: turbulence, though, I would sit in my seat, pinned down with worry, operating under the mistaken notion that my constant vigilance was the only thing keeping the plane in the air.
+Until I got my head straight re: turbulence, though, I would sit in my seat, pinned down with my own internal conflict, operating under the mistaken notion that my constant vigilance was the only thing keeping the plane in the air.
 I wanted to note every noise, feel every g-force, monitor every bank, and otherwise white-knuckle it until landing.
 Flying is completely out of a passenger’s control, and through the sheer force of my anxiety, I flew for years in a state of hyper-vigilance, hoping to regain some of that lost agency.

 If I were to give you my Interiority on a plane–my thoughts, feelings, emotions–there would be a lot going on.
 Every second would be consumed with my brain’s whirrings.
 Worry is a very familiar, specific, and active thought process.
-(And here I arrive at how all this applies to writing…) There are lots of novels where I read characters worrying, and it’s a very natural emotion that helps raise stakes and build tension.
+(And here I arrive at how all this applies to writing…) There are lots of novels where I read characters worrying, and it’s a very natural emotion that helps raise stakes and build tension in story.
 In fact, I think that a lot of characters don’t worry enough, and a lot of writers miss great opportunities by not sharing their protagonist’s anxieties with the reader.

-So use worry to amp up tension and raise stakes and definitely include it as Interiority.
+So use internal conflict to amp up tension and raise stakes and definitely include it as Interiority.
 But remember that you need to balance it well with external conflict, or you risk your character…just sitting there.
 At one point, they have to cross the thought/action barrier and do something about all of their anxieties.
 They need to be proactive and to make something happen in the world of your book.
 We learn a lot about character through Interiority, but I’d argue that we learn more as they actually get out of their heads and take action.
 (There’s also the juicy tension of them thinking one thing and doing another, for example.
 But, again, you can only get there once you put them in motion.)
 As for me?
 You’ll often find me 30,000 feet above your heads, but these days, I’m more often than not (thankfully) asleep.